 Although it might seem so simple and preventable, it’s the one thing that got my account hacked – clicking on a bad link.

 To be honest, I didn’t even know that hacking Instagram pages through bad links was a “thing” until it happened to me.
 As I’ve learned now, this has been happening for quite some time now but nobody is really talking about it.
 Maybe it’s the embarrassment – I sure was ashamed that someone hacked me.

 But staying quiet and ignoring this issue won’t help it go away.
 So here I am, sharing the

 Most spams can be pretty easily detectable.
 I’m sure most of us have gotten some odd email from a Nigerian prince offering us big sums of money.
 But in this case, the hackers sent me a tailored email that looked so normal that it didn’t even cross my mind that it could be a hack.

-The email simply pitched a potential collaboration from a clothing company and included a link that seemed to lead to their Instagram page.
-Little did I know that the link was a Bitly link renamed to look like Instagram and led me to a false Instagram Log In where they collected my log in information.
+The email simply pitched a potential collaboration with a clothing company and included a link that seemed to lead to their Instagram page.
+Little did I know that the link was a Bitly link renamed to look like Instagram and led me to a false Instagram Log In where they collected my login information.

 Next time you see someone urging you to “Check out their page”, think twice before clicking on the link that they sent you.

 Another way to avoid getting hacked is to never access Instagram except for the app itself.
 If someone sends you a link to their page, instead of clicking on that link ask for their username and check it out through the app itself.